James Douglas McLachlan: Military career

-James Douglas McLachlan was born in Semarang, Java, 14 February 1869 and commissioned into the Queen's Own Cameron Highlanders in 1891.
+James Douglas McLachlan was born in Semarang, Java, on 14 February 1869.
+After graduating from the Royal Military College, Sandhurst, he was commissioned into the Queen's Own Cameron Highlanders in 1891.
 He participated in the Nile Expedition in 1898 and, subsequently, at the famous Siege of Khartoum.
-He married Gwendolen Mab White, of Havilah, New South Wales in 1903 at St Margaret Church in London.
+He married Gwendolen Mab White, of Havilah, New South Wales in 1903 at St Margaret's Church in London.

 As lieutenant colonel, McLachlan commanded the 1st Battalion of the Cameron Highlanders in March 1913 and led it to France in the early stages of the World War I until September 1914, when he was wounded.
 He then commanded 8th Infantry Brigade from October 1915 to March 1916.
 He was awarded the Distinguished Service Order (June 1916) and mentioned in dispatches twice (January 1916 and June 1916).
 He was promoted to temporary brigadier general on 26 June 1916 and commanded a brigade.
 He served on the staff as a brigadier general before being appointed as the first wartime military attaché to the United States; he arrived in the United States with his wife and two school girl daughters on 11 September 1917.

 In-post, he was promoted to Major General.
 He was raised to a Companion of the Order of the Bath on 3 June 1918 and a Companion of the Order of St Michael and St George in June 1919.
-Upon relinquishing his post as military attaché, he reverted to his substantive rank of Colonel.
+Upon relinquishing his post as military attaché, McLachlan reverted to his substantive rank of Colonel.
 He was awarded the United States Distinguished Service Medal in July 1919.
-He died on 7 November 1937.
+McLachlan was also an officer of the French Legion of Honour.
+He died on 7 November 1937 in London.